r-a-dobson/seasonal-forecasting-quelea/README.md

 # Summary

-In this repository, we provide code and data for generating seasonal forecasts of red-billed quelea (*Quelea* *quelea*) distribution suitability up to seven months ahead.
+In this repository, we provide code and data for generating near-term hindcasts of red-billed quelea (*Quelea* *quelea*) distribution suitability up to seven months ahead.

-Our code is highly flexible, you can specify the:
+Our code is flexible, you can specify the:
- - `Spatial extent:` country or countries to generate seasonal forecasts across (or provide your own custom `sf` polygon).
+ - `Spatial extent:` country or countries to generate seasonal hindcasts across (or provide your own custom `sf` polygon).
 Please note all species distribution models (SDMs) are trained on *Quelea quelea lathamii* records from southern Africa.

 - `Spatial resolution:` given in degrees, this value specifies the spatial resolution for the output seasonal forecasts.

-- `Temporal extent:` the month and year to initiate the seasonal forecast.
-European Centre for Medium-Range Weather Forecasts (ECMWF)
- SEAS5 forecasts have an initial date of the 1st of each month, and run to 7 months ahead.
-These data are released on the 5th of each month.
-We recommend choosing the closest available date to real-time.

- - `Temporal resolution:` the intervals to generate seasonal forecasts at between zero and seven months ahead of the initiation date.
-This can range from daily to weekly to monthly intervals depending on your needs.

 Before beginning the script, please ensure that all necessary packages have been installed and that you have registered for free [Climate Data Store](https://cds.climate.copernicus.eu/#!/home), [Google Earth Engine](https://developers.google.com/earth-engine/) and [Google Drive](https://www.google.co.uk/intl/en-GB/drive/) accounts.
 These are required for download of seasonal forecast and historical datasets that are used to generate the seasonal forecasts.

-The final outputs of the script are seasonal forecasts of quelea distribution suitability in both `tif` and `png` format.
+The final outputs of the script are seasonal hindcasts of quelea distribution suitability in `tif` format.

 # Repository structure